Professor Andrew Smith

 I am currently Director of Graduate Studies in the School of English.

-I have recently completed a book titled Gothic death 1740-1914: a literary history (for Manchester University Press, 2016) which explores literary representations of death and dying from the Graveyard poetry of the 1740s to the later work of Bram Stoker.
-I am also editing The Cambridge Companion to Frankenstein and have recently co-edited Rethinking the Nineteenth Century (with Anna Barton), for Manchester University Press..
+My most recent monograph, Gothic death 1740-1914: a literary history (MUP 2016), explores literary representations of death and dying from the Graveyard poetry of the 1740s to the later work of Bram Stoker.

 I edit, with Prof Ben Fisher (University of Mississippi), the award winning ‘Gothic Literary Studies’ series for the University of Wales Press which has nearly thirty volumes either in print, in press, or under contract.
 I also edit (with Ben Fisher) the series ‘Gothic Authors: Critical revisions’ for the University of Wales Press, which specialises in 50,000 word polemical introductions to Gothic writers.
 I also edit with Prof William Hughes (Bath Spa University) the series 'Edinburgh Companions to the Gothic' for Edinburgh University Press.
 The first two volumes have been published.
 With Anna Barton (University of Sheffield) I edit the series ‘Rethinking the Nineteenth Century’ for Manchester University Press.
 I am on the Advisory Board of the ‘International Gothic’ series published by Manchester University Press.